June Is Cancer Immunotherapy Month

-Cancer immunotherapy refers to treatments that can unleash the power of a patient’s immune system to fight his or her cancer.
-It is an exciting and fast-growing area of cancer research that is already helping many patients, and that holds a great deal of promise for many more.
+This is an area of research that is making progress for many patients, and that holds a great deal of promise for many more.

-The American Association for Cancer Research (AACR) is supporting progress in immunotherapy in a variety of ways.
-In recognition of June as Cancer Immunotherapy Month, organized by our colleagues at the Cancer Research Institute (CRI), the AACR has compiled the following resources:
+In recognition of June as Cancer Immunotherapy Month, organized by our colleagues at the Cancer Research Institute (CRI), the American Association for Cancer Research (AACR) has compiled the following resources.

 Informing the public

-- The AACR’s blog posts on immunotherapy cover many different aspects of the field, including the latest research, long-term outcomes, and recent FDA approvals.
+- The AACR’s blog posts on immunotherapy cover many different aspects of the field, including recent FDA approvals.

 Sharing the latest research

-- CRI, the Association for Cancer Immunotherapy (CIMT), the European Academy of Tumor Immunology (EATI), and the AACR are proud to sponsor the second International Cancer Immunotherapy Conference in New York, September 25-28, 2016.
-The abstract submission deadline is June 16, 2016, and the advance registration deadline is August 8, 2016.
+- CRI, the Association for Cancer Immunotherapy (CIMT), the European Academy of Tumor Immunology (EATI), and the AACR are proud to join forces to sponsor the first International Cancer Immunotherapy Conference in New York, September 16-19, 2015.
+The advance registration deadline is July 27, 2015.

 - The AACR’s Cancer Immunology Working Group seeks to provide a forum for immunologists and non-immunologists alike to meet, exchange knowledge and ideas, and discuss the present status and future promise of this important discipline.

-For other ways to get involved during Cancer Immunotherapy Month, visit www.cancerresearch.org/june for information and ideas from CRI.
+For other ways to get involved during Cancer Immunotherapy Month, visit www.cancerresearch.org/june, where you’ll find resources from CRI such as: